-In January of the second semester of their junior year, qualified political science majors will be eligible to apply to earn an M.A. in political science in conjunction with their B.A. degree.
-Interested students who meet the requirements (see box) may apply for one of a limited number of spaces by submitting a personal statement and three academic letters of recommendation to Abigail Minor (firstname.lastname@example.org).
+In February of the second semester of their junior year, qualified political science majors will be eligible to apply to earn an M.A. in political science in conjunction with their B.A. degree.
+Interested students who meet the requirements may apply for one of a limited number of spaces by submitting a personal statement, Villanova transcript, resume, and three academic letters of recommendation to Abigail Minor (firstname.lastname@example.org).
 The application deadline for 2020 is Sunday, February 16th.

 The Combined B.A./M.A. program allows undergraduate students to earn a Master's degree in half the time and at half the price of a regular M.A. degree.
 Masters degrees are increasingly expected for many entry-level positions in the public and non-profit sector as well as for acceptance in competitive Ph.D. programs.

 If you are accepted to the program you will take three political science graduate courses along with your remaining undergraduate courses in your senior year.
 The three graduate courses will be applied to both the B.A. and M.A. degrees.
 You will take your remaining seven graduate courses in your fifth year, typically by taking one course over the summer and three courses each during the fall and spring semesters.

 Participating students are only required to pay for five of their ten graduate courses at graduate tuition rates.
 The current graduate tuition rate is $795 per credit hour.
 So you can complete your MA degree with one year of additional study with a graduate tuition of approximately $12,000.
 You are granted full tuition remission for your final two courses in the program.
 The three double-counted graduate courses are included with your undergraduate tuition.

 Continuing in the Program